Socrats/CGT-Assignment1-2ndSession/README.md

-# Assignment 1 of Computational Game Theory Course
+# Assignment 1 Second Session of Computational Game Theory Course

 This repository contains the files required to complete the first assigment of the the Computational Game Theory (CGT) course.